Skip to content

 After 9pm, P.O.E.T.S. would switch gears and become a night club with dancing until after midnight.

-Perhaps inspired by the success of next door neighbor The Godfather and other nighteries in the vicinity, Ernie's son D.J.
-Masson at one point tried his hand in the business with an "24 and over" lounge in a space with a separate entrance on the left side of the P.O.E.T.S. building.
-At the time, legal drinking age in Louisiana was still 18, and it seemed like such a place would appeal to people with a little bit more maturity, and probably a little more money to spend.
+Perhaps inspired by the success of next door neighbor, The Godfather, and other nighteries in the vicinity, Ernie's son D.J.
+Masson at one point tried his hand in the business.
+A "24 and over" lounge was created in a space with a separate entrance on the left side of the P.O.E.T.S. building.
+At the time, legal drinking age in Louisiana was still 18.
+It seemed like such a place would appeal to people with a little bit more maturity, and probably a little more money to spend.

-Those who heard D.J. called by his nickname, which sounded like "Doobie", might have thought it a drug reference, a la The Doobie Brothers, but in reality it was just short for his first name, Dubos, a family name on his mother's side.
-A long term career in the family business was not to be, however, as the young man went on to earn an MBA and a Ph.D. in finance.
+Those who heard D.J. called by his nickname, which sounded like "Doobie", might have thought it a drug reference, a la The Doobie Brothers.
+But in reality it was just short for his first name, Dubos, a family name on his mother's side.
+A long term career in the family business, however, was not to be.
+The young man went on to earn an MBA and a Ph.D. in finance.

 Sometime in late 1978 or early 1979, P.O.E.T.S. was transformed into Ernie's Restaurant.
-The heyday of Fat City was already in the rearview mirror, and Ernie's catered to a more mature crowd, frequently hosting dinners for private parties, local businesses and organizations.
-Ernie's survived for a decade but was forced into bankruptcy and its entire contents liquidated at auction in 1989.
+The heyday of Fat City was already in the rearview mirror.
+Ernie's catered to a more mature crowd, frequently hosting dinners for private parties, local businesses and organizations.
+Ernie's survived for a decade but was forced into bankruptcy.
+Its entire contents were liquidated at auction in 1989.

-After Ernie's closed, the building was occupied by non-restaurant type businesses including a dry cleaner, a cash register sales company and, for many years now, an art supply store.
+After Ernie's closed, the building was occupied by non-restaurant type businesses.
+Over the decades, these included a dry cleaner, a cash register sales company and, for many years now, an art supply store.

 POETS Restaurant & Saloon: American, 3020 N Arnoult Rd, Metairie (Metairie Above Causeway) - 887-9491 (do not call) - map